the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 ### How AuthPolicies Are Created Automatically

-Once Kuadrant is running, when you deploy an `LLMInferenceService` the ODH Model Controller automatically creates two `AuthPolicy` objects — one at the Gateway level and one scoped to the HTTPRoute for your specific model.
+Once Kuadrant is running, when you deploy an `LLMInferenceService`, the ODH Model Controller automatically creates two `AuthPolicy` objects, one at the Gateway level and one scoped to the HTTPRoute for your specific model.
 You verify them after deployment:

 ```bash
 oc get authpolicy -A